 A Europe-wide Standard?

-A more recent report in Tagesschau by Helga Schmidt highlights the dissonance of the German meat industry threatening to relocate, when the competitive advantage derived from low wages, subcontracting in Germany itself has destroyed jobs in neighbouring countries.
+A more recent report in Tagesschau by Helga Schmidt highlights the dissonance of the German meat industry threatening to relocate, when the competitive advantage derived from low wages and subcontracting in Germany itself has destroyed jobs in neighbouring countries.

 According to MEP Martin Hausling who is cited in the Tagesschau piece, German slaughterhouses are almost the cheapest in Europe for slaughtering.
 As a result, competitors in neighbouring countries close down, and animals are driven to Germany to be killed.